riebeekn/experiments-in-meteor-blog/_posts/2015-07-08-photo-blog-part-2.md

 The counter-argument is that allow / deny rules provide a common place to define your security settings on a particular collection.

-I tend to favor methods over allow / deny rules but in the case of our FSCollection allow / deny rules are what works with the package so we just need to be extra careful that we set them up correctly.
+I tend to favor methods over allow / deny rules.
+I find I'm never completely confident when using allow / deny rules that I've actually set things up correctly and haven't missed something.

+In the case of FSCollection however, allow / deny rules are what works with the package so we just need to be extra careful that we set them up correctly.

 ##Sorting images
 One thing we want to change is the order in which images display.
 Currently we are not specifying an order but we'd like to show the most recently uploaded images first.